SonarSource/SonarJS/docs/DEV.md

         "TYPESCRIPT"
       ]
      ```
-4. Implement the rule logic in `no-invalid-something.ts`
+4. Implement the rule logic in `S1234/rule.ts`

    - Prefer using `meta.messages` to specify messages through `messageId`s.
 Message can be part of the RSPEC description, like [here](https://sonarsource.github.io/rspec/#/rspec/S4036/javascript#message).
-   - Note that there are some helper functions in `src/linting/eslint/rules/helpers/`, also [searchable online](https://sonarsource.github.io/SonarJS/typedoc/)
+   - Note that there are some helper functions in `src/rules/helpers/`, also [searchable online](https://sonarsource.github.io/SonarJS/typedoc/)
    - If writing a regex rule, use [createRegExpRule](https://github.com/SonarSource/SonarJS/blob/master/src/linting/eslint/rules/helpers/regex/rule-template.ts#L52)

 5. If possible, implement quick fixes for the rule:
-   - Add its rule key in `src/linting/eslint/linter/quickfixes/rules.ts`
+   - Add its rule key in `src/linter/quickfixes/rules.ts`
-   - If the ESLint fix is at the root of the report (and not in a suggestion), add the message for the quick fix in `src/linting/eslint/linter/quickfixes/messages.ts`.
+   - If the ESLint fix is at the root of the report (and not in a suggestion), add the message for the quick fix in `src/linter/quickfixes/messages.ts`.
-   - Add a code fixture that should provide a quickfix in `tests/linting/eslint/linter/fixtures/wrapper/quickfixes/<ESLint-style rulekey>.{js,ts}`.
+   - Add a code fixture that should provide a quickfix in `tests/linter/fixtures/wrapper/quickfixes/<ESLint-style rulekey>.{js,ts}`.
 The [following test](https://github.com/SonarSource/SonarJS/blob/a99fd9614c4ee3052f8da1cfecbfc05ef16e95d1/tests/linting/eslint/linter/wrapper.test.ts#L334) asserts that the quickfix is enabled.

 ## Testing a rule